Inwerpsel/use-theme-editor/README.md

 I might in the future add a general purpose way to load other sites, though this has some obvious CORS challenges.
 Luckily it's quite easy to run locally.

-You should be able to check out the repo locally, save any page as HTML in the browser, and inject the script and style tags you see in [other example HTML pages at the end of the body](https://github.com/Inwerpsel/use-theme-editor/blob/a040386a18ab001b2add0e59610f4ae077128d36/docs/halfmoon/docs/buttons.html#L1091-L1092).
+Just save any page as HTML in the browser, into the `/docs` folder, and inject the script and style tags you see in [other example HTML pages at the end of the body](https://github.com/Inwerpsel/use-theme-editor/blob/a040386a18ab001b2add0e59610f4ae077128d36/docs/halfmoon/docs/buttons.html#L1091-L1092).

-Among such pages, GitHub itself has quite interesting results in the editor.
-It pushes some parts of the UI much further (performance and UX) than any other site, because a single custom property often is used in over 100 selectors, and very large pages are frequent (e.g. PR main page).

 ## Features
 * Plug and play: can be added to any page of an app